Common Questions

 Pets, Snakes and Exotic Animals

-• The Township’s Animal Care and Control Bylaw 53-19 outlines which animals can be kept within the Township of Mulmur.
+- The Township’s Animal Care and Control Bylaw 53-2019 outlines which animals can be kept within the Township of Mulmur.
 There is a list of Prohibited Animals and further all venomous and poisonous animals, arachnids, and reptiles as well as any animal (exotic, indigenous, domestic) which may pose a threat and/or danger to the public are strictly prohibited as well.
-Snakes are not allowed.

 Firearms

-• The Township does not have a Firearms By-law.
+- The Township does not regulate firearms.
 If you think your neighbor is hunting out of season, contact the Ministry of Natural Resources (MNR).
 If you believe at any time that you may be in danger or your neighbor is being careless with his/her firearm, contact the OPP.
 Hunting is permitted in certain County Forest Tracts from October 1- May 1.
 To do so you must obtain a license from the County of Dufferin for more information visit their website.

 Public Works/ Roads